J-Harle/HADES/README.md

 - Add CLI support for -s

 ## Other Information:
-** HADES logo was generated using ChatGPT's Images 2.0 software ** The docstrings seen in this software were generated using ChatGPT 5.6 Sol, with high intellegence
+** HADES logo was generated using ChatGPT's Images 2.0 software <br>
+** The docstrings seen in this software were generated using ChatGPT 5.6 Sol, with high intellegence